 What can’t I turn my phone screen off during a session?
 Why is it in night mode from 8:00 pm-7:00 am?

-- The new Go-to-Sleep section was designed to be used in a dark room with minimal light disturbance.
-This new dark mode section of our app was created to decrease the amount of light in the bedroom during your Go-to-Sleep routine.
+The new Sleep section was designed to be used in a dark room with minimal light disturbance.
+This new dark mode section of our app was created to decrease the amount of light in the bedroom during your Sleep routine.

-What is the difference between a Go-to-Sleep Journey, Soundscape, and Guidance?
+What is the difference between a Sleep Journey, Soundscape, and Guidance?

-The Go-to-Sleep section contains a collection of unique sound experiences designed to help you develop a healthy Go-to-Sleep routine and fall asleep with ease.
+The Sleep section contains a collection of unique sound experiences designed to help you develop a healthy sleep routine and fall asleep with ease.

-Go-to-Sleep Journeys will take you on an imaginative experience to settle your busy mind and help you fall fast asleep.
-They seamlessly blend soothing voice guidance with a responsive biofeedback soundscape for personalized Go-to-Sleep soundtracks.
+Sleep Journeys: Sleep Journeys will take you on an imaginative experience to settle your busy mind and help you fall fast asleep.
+They seamlessly blend soothing voice guidance with a responsive biofeedback soundscape for personalized Sleep soundtracks.

-How are Go-to-Sleep Journeys different than the other meditation experiences?
+How are Sleep Journeys different than the other meditation experiences?

-During your Go-to-Sleep Journey, you’ll hear shifts in volume and pace within your soundscape that reflect your mental and physical states.
+During your Sleep Journey, you’ll hear shifts in volume and pace within your soundscape that reflect your mental and physical states.
 Listen to yourself in the sounds, rather than train yourself with them.

-Each Go-to-Sleep Journey is a combination of voice guidance (meditation teacher) and a Soundscape (that adjusts to your biofeedback/physiology in real-time).
+Each Sleep Journey is a combination of voice guidance (meditation teacher) and a Soundscape (that adjusts to your biofeedback/physiology in real-time).